IBM/bob-demo/quarkus-ai-integration/Prompt Templates/03-function-calling-prompt.md

 **Result:**

-Bob cannot access the repository code to search bookings.
+* Bob annotates with `Tool` the repository code to search bookings from the LLM.
-Also, registers the Tool to the AI Service created previously.
+* Registers the Tool to the AI Service created previously.

-Last, modify the LLM prompt to indicate that it can use a tool to find book details.
+* Modify the LLM prompt to indicate that it can use a tool to find book details.

 ---